The Best Restaurants In Barcelona

 photo credit: Sara Larsson

-Nothing says Barcelona more than seafood paella on the beach, and nowhere does it better than Can Fisher.
-With a buzzing patio overlooking busy Bogatell Beach, this spot could easily be mistaken for a tourist trap, but, in reality, it’s the total opposite.
-Everyone comes here for the daily selection of grilled fresh fish and raw seafood, like oysters and red shrimp tartare, not to mention one of Barcelona’s finest selections of what locals call “arroces,” meaning rice dishes—or what you might call “paellas.”
-The service is impeccable, and they’ll even bring you wet wipes to clean your hands after you’ve finished your feast of anywhere from seven to 70 fishes.
+With a buzzing patio overlooking busy Bogatell Beach, this spot could easily be mistaken for a tourist trap.
+But, in reality, it’s the total opposite.
+Everyone comes here for the daily selection of grilled fresh fish and raw seafood, like oysters and red shrimp tartare, not to mention excellent seafood paella.
+The service is impeccable, and they’ll bring you wet wipes to clean your hands after you’ve finished your feast of anywhere from seven to 70 fishes.

 photo credit: Sara Larsson

-Everything in Spain happens late, which is why the locals start their beach days with lunch before hitting the sand.
-Unlike the many tourist traps at the nearby beachfront, La Zorra in Sitges isn’t the kind of place you stumble upon by accident.
-You’ll most likely need a reservation weeks in advance, especially during summer weekends when the day-trippers come to town, but it’s worth it since they’re serving some of the best paella around—not just in Catalonia, but in Spain.
-The versions at La Zorra don't stick to traditions, so you can dig into a giant pan of seabass and Iberian ham paella or even one packed with crab meat, bottarga, and served with a whole spider crab on top.
+Unlike the many tourist traps at the nearby beachfront, this place in Sitges isn’t the kind of place you stumble upon by accident.
+La Zorra makes some of the best paella around—not just in Catalonia, but in all of Spain.
+Their versions don't stick to traditions, so you can dig into a giant pan of seabass and Iberian ham paella or even one packed with crab meat, bottarga, and served with a whole spider crab on top.
+You’ll most likely need a reservation weeks in advance, especially during summer weekends when the day-trippers come to town.